-The Hampton 4 has one simple easy to use and highly reactive air control.
-Pushing the knob that is situated under the stove in, reduces the air flow into the fire.
-Pulling the knob out, increases the air flow into the fire... it's that simple.
+The Hampton 5 Double Sided has one simple easy to use and highly reactive air control.
+The knob on the stoves front open and closes the vent which is attached to the air inlet.
+Pushing this in reduces the air flow into the fire and pulling it out increases the flow ... it's that simple.
 The stoves have an inner and outer shell and all the air being fed into the fire is funneled between these two layers.
 When the vent is opened, air is drawn up the rear and firstly fed through the series of holes positioned in the baffle plate (the large piece of metal bolted in at the rear).
 Air flowing through here helps to feed air into the chamber and re-burn the initial smoke produced by the fire.
 This is a unique design and one of the key reasons why this stove range is extremely clean burning.
 Air that is not fed through these holes continues to travel between the two layers and is then dispersed at speed over the glass.
 This heated and speeding effect is key to keeping the class clean.